CyberGen49/CyberFilesRewrite/README-dateTimePlaceholders.md

 Assume that **7:27:07 PM on July 27th, 2021** is the date represented by these placeholders.

+Month names, weekday names, AM, and PM can all be changed with CyberFiles' language files.

 * `%a`: Short weekday name, ex. `Tue`
 * `%A`: Long weekday name, ex. `Tuesday`
 * `%b`: Short month name, ex. `Jul`